-Period covered: Data is available from 1990 to 2018 year before the current fishing season, data prior to 1990 is available upon request.

-Sources: Data collected by DFO regional offices.

-Data is separated yearly (one Microsoft Excel file for each year) and grouped inside by Canadian provinces for each fish type.
-In total this dataset consists of 56 files (28 for fish amount in tonnes and 28 for fish total value in thousands of Canadian dollars.
+from 1990 to theyear before the current fishing season.
+Note that data before 1990 are available upon request, but we did not need this earlier data for our investigations.
+All data is collected by the DFO regional offices.
+All data is separated by year (one Microsoft Excel file for each year) and grouped inside by Canadian provinces for each fish type.
+In total, this dataset consists of 56 files (28 for the fish amount in tonnes and 28 for a fish total value in thousands of Canadian dollars.

-To present such kind of data, it should go through several processes which includes data extraction, cleaning/filtering, and massaging (converting into suitable format) which will be discussed in implementation part of the work (chapter 4).
+To analyze this type of data, we used several processes which include data extraction, cleaning/filtering, and massaging (converting into suitable format) which will be discussed in the implementation part of the work in Chapter 4.
+Before looking at the processing of this data, let us first consider the reasons why one might want to use this data.

 3.3.
 Fishery Domain Problems

-It’s also worth mentioning problems on which marine scientist are eager to work on according to papers and research.
+There are several problems on which marine scientists are eager to work based on published research papers that we have identified.
+Here are some that seem to be well suited to the use of visualization techniques.